Diving in the time of Corona

 In the last couple of months the diving industry has come together to develop procedures and systems that would allow divers, snorkelers and tourists to take again on their passion in a safe manner.
 At Blue Nation we are changing things to meet these new requirements, and we have summarized them here for you:

-- SOCIAL DISTANCE will be enforced.
-Our 27 feet boat can easily accommodate 8 passengers, but we will keep groups respecting the recommended 1.5 meters in between people.
-People living in the same household can stay in proximity without any restriction, and allow even more space between the rest of the passengers.
+- SOCIAL DISTANCE is still recommended.
+Our 27 feet boat can easily accommodate 10 passengers, there is plenty of space and we are in an open, air-fresh space.
+People living in the same household can stay in proximity without any restriction, and allow even more space between the rest of the passengers if needed.
 In the picture below this text there is one example of passenger distribution.

 - For the safety of each passenger, our work team and out of respect for other passengers, it will be the responsibility of each person to bring their own INDIVIDUAL FACE MASK.
 This will be mandatory according to the health standards established at national and international levels, although this may change with the time.

 - We will provide FOOD AND DRINKS in personal boxes and cups as per usual.
 These will be clearly marked per person to avoid accidental sharing.
 All will be clean and disinfected after every trip, including cutlery.
 We recommend bringing your own water bottles and cutlery to decrease risks even further.

 - RENTAL GEAR is washed with soap and disinfectant after every trip.
 Sensitive gear like masks and regulators are always washed in separate rinse tanks.
-These items will be disinfected even further by rubbing alcohol in critical contact parts, like mouthpieces and nose pockets.
 Water on the rinse tanks is changed frequently.
 Dive and snorkel equipment is normally left to dry a day ahead before every trip, increasing the chance for any possible virus to disappear from the materials.
 You can also buy a personal mouthpice during your stay with us.